 Words help me understand more fully what His presence looks, tastes and feels like; how His grace pervades our lives and sustains us and carries us.
 Because of Jesus, hope is my default and defiant posture.

 But it’s not all misty-eyed gravitas and waxing cosmological around here… just mostly.
-My husband of 11 years, Steven, tempers my tendency to take myself waaaaay too seriously by doing things like straight-facedly quoting Metallica lyrics when I’m trying to have a super deep conversation.
-I loved his long hair; he hated it sticking out from the sides of his hardhat while he climbed wind turbines.
+My husband of 13 years, Steven, tempers my tendency to take myself waaaaay too seriously by doing things like straight-facedly quoting Metallica lyrics when I’m trying to talk about super deep stuff.

 I believe in naked vulnerability to a degree which occasionally chafes him (are you talking to people about my balls AGAIN?
 Is a question he’s asked more than once when I've written about trying to conceive after his vasectomy reversal) and I love big words to a degree that often chafes him (What does ‘apoplectic’ mean?
 He asks.
 Really angry, I reply.
 Then why the heck didn’t you just use ‘really angry’?!
 He cries).

-I have chicken problems, namely, I cannot stop myself from buying more and more and am ever searching for more exotic and in some cases unseemly breeds.
+I have chicken problems, namely, I cannot stop myself from buying more and more and am ever searching for more exotic and in some cases putatively homely breeds.

 I love books, especially big thick ones which promise a grand immersive adventure and which, only if absolutely necessary, could be used to soundly clock someone.
 I feel safest in a library, ensconced by rows upon rows of the things.
 There is nothing quite like the rich synesthesiatic bouquet of New Book or Old Book or even Library Book.